-There are no secondary industries in he District, and commerce is restricted to business servicing primary industry, and electrical, hardware, and mixed businesses.
+There are no secondary industries in he District, and commerce is restricted to business servicing primary industry and electrical, hardware and mixed businesses.

 The leading stock and station agents are strongly represented.

 The Lucindale Area School provides a general education from preparatory classes through to Year 12.
-Matriculation courses are not provided, but a Certificate in Agriculture course and a business studies course are available up to Year 12.

-The Balharry Memorial Kindergarten caters for preschool children.
+The Balharry Memorial Kindergarten caters for pre-school children.

-A joint venture agreement with the South Australian Housing Trust has made possible the erection of the Harry Tregoweth Memorial Court retirement homes on Council owned land in Lucindale.
+A joint venture agreement with the South Australian Housing Trust has made possible the erection of the Harry Tregoweth Memorial Court retirement homes on Council-owned land in Lucindale.
 The first three units were occupied in October 1984, on a rental basis.

 Apart from the two National Parks, which are almost inaccessible to the public, there are no outstanding tourist attractions.
 However, the countryside is extremely attractive, and, especially south of Lucindale, there are magnificent gum trees.
-Wildlife such as kangaroos, emus, water birds, and smaller birds sill abound, and can be readily seen by the interested observer.
+Wildlife such as kangaroos, emus, water birds, and smaller birds still abound, and can be readily seen by the interested observer.

 Travellers and tourists can be accommodated at the one hotel in Lucindale or at the caravan park located in the Lucindale recreation reserve on the outskirts of the town.